 - -am: Automatic Mode.
 Automatically accept the recommended file revision: if theirs is identical to base, accept yours; if yours is identical to base, accept theirs; if yours and theirs are different from base, and there are no conflicts between yours and theirs; accept merge; otherwise, there are conflicts between yours and theirs, so skip this file. - -ay: Accept Yours, ignore theirs. - -at: Accept Theirs.
 Use this option with caution, as the file in the client workspace will be overwritten! - -as: Safe Accept.
 If either yours or theirs is different from base, accept that revision.
 If changes are identical, accept theirs.
-If both are different from base, skip this file. - -af: Force Accept.
+If both are different from base, skip this file.
+The behavior of this option can be customized by the "dm.resolve.ignoredeleted" on page 783 configurable. - -af: Force Accept.
 Accept the merge file no matter what.
 If the merge file has conflict markers, they will be left in, and you'll need to remove them by editing the file.